JetBrains/lincheck/README.md

 you can find implementation of the data structures from the academic literature, in which Lincheck has discovered previously unknown bugs.

 The `test` directory inside the docker image contains the main part of this artifact — the tests listed in Table 2 in the paper.
-See how easy it is to write concurrent tests with Lincheck!
+See how easy it is to write concurrent tests with Lincheck.

-The framework source code is available in `lincheck` directory.
+The framework source code is available in `lincheck` directory or online in the [official repository](https://github.com/JetBrains/lincheck).

 ## How to run the tests